 Director of Public Relations

-Juliana Zhao is a third-year undergraduate student studying Economics and Business Administration.
+Juliana Zhao is a fourth-year undergraduate student studying Economics and Business Administration.
 Specifically, she is interested in the international aspects of these subjects both in learning and application.
 In alignment with her passion to travel the world, she hopes to find a future career that fulfills her desire to see the cultures and sights across the globe, while aiding in the betterment of the world.
 As a girl from Colorado, she enjoys a variety of outdoor activities such as hiking and snowboarding.
 Her interests also include listening to music, traveling, and photography.